signaldust/bunny-jit/README.md

   * portable C++11 without dependencies (other than STL)
   * uses low-level portable bytecode that models common architectures
   * supports integers and double-floats (other types in the future)
-  * end-to-end SSA, with consistency checking and simple interface to generate valid SSA
+  * [end-to-end SSA](#ssa), with consistency checking and [simple interface](#env) to generate valid SSA
   * performs roughly<sup>1</sup> DCE, CSE, LICM, const-prop and register allocation (as of now)
   * assembles to native binary code (ready to be copied to executable memory)
   * uses `std::vector` to manage memory, keeps `valgrind` happy

 <sup>1</sup> I find it slightly challenging to relate exactly to traditional compiler
-optimisations that insist talking about variables.
-We don't have variables, we don't optimize variables, we simplify a data-flow graph.
+optimisations that insist talking about variables and such things.
+We don't have variables, we don't optimize variables, we simplify a graph.
 But this is more or less what we end up with currently.
 See [below](#optimizations).

-It is intended for situations where it is desirable to create some native code on the fly (eg. for performance reasons), but including something like LLVM would be a total overkill.
+Bunny-JIT is intended for situations where it is desirable to create some native code on the fly (eg. for performance reasons), but including something like LLVM would be a total overkill.
+It is intended for situations where combinatorial expansion makes template expansion of all possible alternatives at compile time infeasible (or impossible, if the possible domain is infinite), yet one would like to avoid interpretive overhead.
+I suppose you could use it for dynamic languages too, but it is not a trace-compiler and might be a bit slow for the purpose.

 It comes with some sort of simple front-end language, but this is intended more for testing (and I guess example) than as a serious programming language.